mattcasmith/backutil/README.md

 * **Speed/efficiency improvements** - As it stands, Backutil generates hashes and copies files via some fairly simple logic.
 As a next step I hope to implement a multithreading solution to process multiple files at once and reduce the time taken to perform each backup.

-* **Improved data storage** - Backutil currently remembers what it has already backed up by recording file hashes in <code>.back</code> text files.
-I'd like to implement a more sophisticated system that stores this data in a more structured database, likely using SQLite.

-* **Inconsistencies and bug fixes** - The more time you spend with a piece of code, the more flaws you find in it.
-So far my list includes inconsistencies in the <code>--help</code> output and improvements to the way the 7-Zip archive is generated, but I'm sure I'll spot more along the way as I build other features.

 * **Remote backups** - You'll notice that some parts of Backutil use terminology associated with remote backups (for example, the Server section in the configuration file).
 This is because Backutil could originally be configured to use WinSCP to send backup files to a remote server.
 This has been removed for the initial release, but I hope to reinstate it in a future version.

 * **Graphical user interface (GUI)** - I've played around with Python GUIs a couple of times before, but have never had a script worth implementing one for.
 Depending on time limitations, I might develop a GUI for Backutil to increase ease of use for less experienced users.

+* **Inconsistencies and bug fixes** - The more time you spend with a piece of code, the more flaws you find in it.
+I'm sure I'll spot plenty to fix along the way.

 Have you got more ideas for new Backutil features?
 Or have you found bugs that you think I haven't?
 Please <a href="mailto:mattcasmith@protonmail.com">send me an email</a> to let me know so I can add them to the development backlog.